BelkasPro/Purgatorium-Safety-Edition/README.md

-# Purgatorium - safety edition by Belka
+# Purgatorium - Safety EDITION by Belka

 In this repository with ```Purgatorium``` i make it safety,